Bausch + Lomb Cromorhinol 2% nasal spray

 The active ingredient is sodium cromoglycate.

-The other ingredients are sodium edetate, polysorbate 80, sorbitol, sodium hydroxide, and water for injections.
+The other ingredients are sodium edetate, polysorbate 80, sorbitol, sodium hydroxide, and water for injection.

 If new symptoms appear or if your condition does not improve, you should consult your doctor.